Accessories Bicycles Parts Specials Tools

 Plain pedals

-Plain pedals should have a rubber tread for traction if your shoes have leather soles.
+If the shoes have leather soles, plain pedals should have a rubber tread for traction.
 With rubber soles, a toothed metal traction surface also works.
 A smooth metal surface will be slippery when wet, whether the soles are of leather or rubber.
 Plain pedals should be double-sided, so it doesn't matter which side comes up.

 Metal pedal, usable plain or with toe clips and straps Rubber-block pedal,